-For some people, reading this information might be a sign that you are ready for big changes in your life.
-You might have a sense that this isn’t going to be easy and might be a struggle sometimes.
+For most people, the fact that you are here reading this information is a sign that you are ready for big changes in your life.
+You may have been thinking about this for a while.
+You might also have a sense that this isn’t going to be easy and that making lasting changes can be a struggle.

-At times like this it can be helpful to try and focus on something you can control – it might be your breathing or what food you are going to eat tonight.
-These might seem like small decisions but they are important.
+At times like this it can be helpful to try and focus on something you can control in the here and now — it might be your breathing, or the tenseness of your muscles.
+You might then move on to what food you are going to eat tonight, or what you’ll work on first tomorrow.
+These might seem like small decisions, but they are important.

-Making change happen requires focus, effort and repetition.
+In the bigger picture, making change happen over time requires focus, effort and repetition.

 Making change happen

-Change rarely happens in a neatly staged or organised way.
-Making changes to address unhelpful habits or to develop more useful patterns of behaviour requires focus, effort and repetition.
-Below is a basic map to help ‘track change’.
+Change rarely occurs in a neatly staged or organised way.
+Making changes to address unhelpful habits or to develop more useful patterns of behaviour requires quite a bit of commitment and discipline.

-I don’t know or want to know.
-You don’t see a problem or need to change.
-Others efforts to convince you of a need for change are generally ineffective.
+You don’t see a problem or a need to change.
+The efforts of other people to convince you that there is a need for change are generally ineffective.
+Nothing changes.

-When seeking to make change, remember that SAFETY is a foundation stone of building a solid base for yourself and the well being of those close to you.
+When seeking to make change, remember that SAFETY is a foundation stone of the solid base you’re working from.
+Make sure it’s always at the forefront of your mind, both for yourself and for the wellbeing of those close to you.